Estimate Time12 min

 Read Viewpoints on Fidelity.com: Make the most of company stock in your 401(k) and The basics of nonqualified deferred compensation

-If most of your retirement savings is in traditional pre-tax savings vehicles like IRAs and 401(k)s, it can sometimes make sense to convert some of the money into a Roth.
+If most of your retirement savings is in traditional pre-tax savings vehicles like IRAs and 401(k)s, it can sometimes make sense to convert some of the money into a Roth IRA and/or Roth 401(k).
 You will need to pay income taxes on the converted amount, but withdrawals in retirement are tax-free, giving you more flexibility to reduce your overall tax bill in retirement.
 There are many considerations before doing a Roth conversion, including your current and future tax brackets.
-Think about speaking with a tax professional to understand if—and when—this strategy could be good for you.

 Read Viewpoints on Fidelity.com: Do you earn too much for a Roth IRA? and Backdoor Roth IRA: Is it right for you?